karenyyng/ElGordo_paper1/code/README.md

 * Folder `multiDim_plot`
 	* contains the main table 2 results and main plots in appendix B of the paper in  `main_results_and_appendix_plots.ipynb`
+  * `plotmod.py` contains helper functions for making the plots

 * Folder `Polarization`
 	* contains calculation and derivation of polarization weights